Skip to contents

 categorical_vars

-categorical_vars character.
-Vector of categorical variables.
-This can be used to specify variables with limited distinct values as categorical variables in summary.
+character vector of categorical variables.
+This can be used to specify variables with limited distinct (numeric) values as categorical variables in summary report.

 Method clone()